 Figure 13 has a drawing of a salt shaker on the far left.
 Looking closely at the sketch, I direct your attention to the two panels adjacent to the interior walls of the container.
 These downwardly pointing appendages are attached to the bottom of the top section of the vessel.
-By rotating the glass top in place, these curved parts swivel as one inside of the shaker, breaking up the caked or lumpy contents into smaller granules so that each can pass through the holes in the top.
-This is how William Beach Fenn accomplished one of his objectives for this patent.
+By rotating

-Grouped together in the middle is a picture of an actual pepper and salt shaker made to the specifications of patent twentytwo.
+Grouped together in the middle is a picture of an actual pepper and salt shaker made to the specifications of patent twenty-two.
 You will note that the salt model on the left is slightly shorter than its pepper counterpart to the right.